Responsive image slider/carousel built with SCSS and plain JS

 I am currently working on this challenge since these past few days and right now I am still stuck 😅.
 I kind of did the same markup structure but I thought it was inconsistent or like it would not work in that way so I entirely changed it 😣.
 Then I saw your work and I realized I should have continue my markup because I was also styling that and the background images and the buttons was working fine but now is a big mess 😄.

-1@elaineleungPosted about 2 years ago@Fahatmah Hey Fahatmah, I know what you mean; the background images nearly brought me to a state of tears 😅.
+1@elaineleungPosted over 2 years ago@Fahatmah Hey Fahatmah, I know what you mean; the background images nearly brought me to a state of tears 😅.
 Almost every time I thought I'm done, I'd see something else shift and then I'd try to fix that only to shift something else, but thankfully I saw the light at the end of the tunnel thanks to flexbox!

 Yes, do keep going, even if you need to come back to it later, and if I could give some advice on this project, it would be to use